-Firstly, the administrative burden and cost associated with filling out the necessary forms and files to access SR&ED credits have been identified as eroding the efficacy of the incentive.
+Firstly, the administrative burden and cost associated with filling out the necessary forms and providing the necessary support to access SR&ED credits have been identified as eroding the efficacy of the incentive.
 Secondly, large firms that typically would access SR&ED credits are finding alternative ways to get new technology.
 For example, companies are increasingly relying on working with or acquiring startups to develop new technologies to suit their needs.
 In sum, relying on SR&ED credits as a key innovation incentive may not be matching the needs of the business community.

 Canada’s ability to design and implement incentives that successfully encourage business and government investment in research and development will be critical to enhance competitiveness on the global stage and close the gap with its peers.